 Given the relative dearth of studies exploring the specific influence of geographical distance to Russia on military spending (Kofroň and Stauber, 2023), we aim to contribute to the existing literature by focusing on this understudied factor.
 Our expectation is that a closer distance to Russia would be positively correlated with increased military expenditure by the concerned country.
 To ensure the comprehensiveness of our analysis, we incorporate other potential influential factors as control variables in our models.

 As part of our investigation, we also consider the NATO member countries, who are expected to allocate 2% of their annual GDP to military expenditures uniformly.
 Any deviation from this standard percentage rate could further strengthen our hypothesis regarding the role of geographical distance to Russia in a country's military spending decision.
 Furthermore, we expand our analysis beyond NATO members to include non-NATO countries, recognizing that recent events like the Russo-Ukraine conflict highlight Russia's perceived threat by countries worldwide.
-Our study encompasses a total of (ZAHL) countries, offering a comprehensive global perspective.
+Our study encompasses a total of 151 countries, offering a comprehensive global perspective.

 To gauge the geographical distance to Russia, we explore various approaches, evaluating how the estimation may be influenced by these different measures.
 Our primary proxies are the capital distances of countries measured in kilometers, as this offers a relevant metric for military threats.
 While Kofroň and Stauber (2023) considered road travel distance and mention the potential of flight travel distance, we prioritize air distance as a more appropriate proxy when examining military threats.